 Dr. Evans of Baylor College of Medicine received honorariums from Allergan, Amgen, Avanir, DepoMed, Lilly, and Novartis for speaking engagements and honorariums from Alder and Promius for advisory board membership.)

 This article includes discussion of back pain, dolor en la espalda, dorsalgia, dorsodynia, lumbago, lumbalgia, and spondylalgia.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Back pain remains an evolving and controversial topic in modern medicine and a multidisciplinary field that involves specialists in neurology, neurosurgery, orthopedic surgery, rheumatology, physiatry, and occupational medicine.
-In this article, the author discusses the literature concerning surgery versus nonoperative care for discogenic back pain.
-In this update, the author discusses the potential relationship between cytokines and back pain.
+In this article, the author discusses the literature concerning surgery versus nonoperative care for discogenic back pain and updates the literature concerning sacroiliac joint fusion.

 • Lumbar pain is multifactorial and entails great societal costs.

 • Conservative care including anti-inflammatory therapy and physical therapy should be the first treatment unless trauma, infection, or tumor is suspected.

 • Surgical approaches to back pain are controversial unless overt instability is apparent.

 Historical note and terminology